therealchjones/mffer/docs/mffer.md

 `mffer` is built with .NET 5 and requires a system on which the [.NET 5 runtime](https://dotnet.microsoft.com/download/dotnet/5.0) will work, though the runtime itself does not need to be installed.
-Additionally, `mffer` is most useful in processing output from `autoextract`.
-While `autoextract` is not strictly required for the functionality of `mffer` (and thus neither are its many requirements), obtaining the data from a Marvel Future Fight installation without using `autoextract` is outside the scope of this document.

 ## See Also